 NationsUniversity is in compliance with all requirements imposed by or pursuant to Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973.
 NationsUniversity does not discriminate on the basis of race, color, religion, sex, or national origin in it activities, programs, or employment policies in accordance with federal, state, and local laws.
 It also complies with the Americans with Disabilities Act (ADA) of 1990, as amended.

-NationsUniversity recognizes that learning styles vary, and learning differences exist among students.
-Many times this is due to physical or psychological conditions.
+NationsUniversity recognizes that learning styles vary, and learning diﬀerences exist among students.
+This can be due to physical or psychological conditions.
 Any student who requests specific accommodations should submit documentation verifying the need for eligibility under the American Disabilities Act (ADA) of 1990 and Section 504 of the Federal Rehabilitation Act of 1973.
-This documentation should be sent to NU Registrar and/or Student Services office at least 15 days prior to the beginning of a course or program.
+This documentation should be sent to the NU Registrar and/or Director of Advising office at least 15 days prior to the beginning of a course or program.
 Documentation should include:

 NationsUniversity encourages students to act in an ethical manner in their academic studies as deﬁned in the institution’s Honor Code.
 Violations of the Honor Code may not be intentional, for students come from a wide range of cultural and academic backgrounds where diﬀerent standards and deﬁnitions of “cheating” exist.
 However, students are responsible for reading and understanding the Honor Code and will be held to the standards outlined in it.